 - Clean Boating Course (BoatUS Foundation)

-Additional resources for boaters -- such as marina locations, fishing information, weather forecasts, and boating laws and responsibilities.
+Boaters may find additional resources — such as marina locations, fishing information, weather forecasts, and boating laws and responsibilities — on IDEM’s website.